Edric Connor: Legacy

 His daughter Geraldine Connor (1952–2011) – herself a singer and ethnomusicologist – was instrumental in bringing to light her father's autobiography, Horizons: The Life and Times of Edric Connor 1913–1968, which was written in the mid-1960s and only finally published in 2006.
 In 2005, Geraldine accepted an award on behalf of the Connor family from the British Association of Steelbands, in celebration of her family’s contribution to the Promotion of Steelband Music, Caribbean Art, Culture and Heritage throughout the United Kingdom.
 The Edric and Pearl Connor Papers, 1941–1978, were donated to the Alma Jordan Library at the University of the West Indies, St Augustine, Trinidad & Tobago, and additional material on them is housed in the Schomburg Center for Research in Black Culture.

 A prestigious annual award named after him, the Edric Connor Inspiration Award, is made annually in his honour in the Screen Nation Film and Television Awards.
-It was won by Joseph Marcell in 2012 and in 2011 by Sir Trevor MacDonald OBE, other previous winners including Moira Stuart (2007), Mona Hammond (2006) and Lenny Henry (2002).
+It was won by Joseph Marcell in 2012 and in 2011 by Trevor MacDonald, with other previous winners including Moira Stuart (2007), Mona Hammond (2006) and Lenny Henry (2002).
 In 2014 the award was posthumously given to Felix Dexter.

-His name is also associated with the "Edric Connor Trailblazer Award", of which a notable winner in 2003 was Rudolph Walker (who, coincidentally, in 1989, like Connor before him also played Gower in Shakespeare's Pericles).
+His name is also associated with the Edric Connor Trailblazer Award, of which a notable winner in 2003 was Rudolph Walker (who, coincidentally, in 1989, like Connor before him, also played Gower in Shakespeare's Pericles).

-His song 'The Manchester United Calypso' can still regularly be heard on the terraces at Old Trafford.
+Connor's "Manchester United Calypso" can still regularly be heard on the terraces at Old Trafford.